MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 Both notions are numerically equivalent, i.e., the same numbers result.
 They simply offer different approaches of "thinking" the transform operation.
 Interesting, I am under the impression that the majority of books, people and frameworks operate with the second interpretation.
-In constrast, I nearly always think of operations in the first manner.
+In contrast, I nearly always think of operations in the first manner.

 Here is my mnemonic technique to remember what cam-to-world means:
 - the cam-to-world matrix converts from camera coordinates to world coordinates (which is the way normal people think about this term)